-A formal digital notice and/or paper notice of a behavior problem that requires disciplinary action is sent via SchoolSpeak.
+A formal digital notice of a behavior problem that requires disciplinary action is sent via SchoolSpeak.
 This is used to alert parents/guardians that there has been an incident at school and to explain what action has been taken.
 This is usually given to a student whose behavior is unacceptable but does not warrant immediate detention.
-When the third Discipline/Warning Notice/Conduct Report is given in one trimester the students in grades 5-8 will serve a detention outside of the scheduled instructional hours (short Wednesday) as well as meet with the principal and/or the vice-principal and parents.
-Students in grades K-4 may receive a written notice of a behavior problem, which may result in a form of detention and/or a meeting with the parent.
+When the third Discipline/Warning Notice/Conduct Report is given in one trimester the students in grades 5-8 will serve a detention outside of the scheduled instructional hours on the subsequent Thursday, as well as meet with the principal.

+Students in grades K-4 may receive a written or digital notice of a behavior problem, which may result in a form of detention and/or a meeting with the parent.